vinkla/extended-acf/README.md

 ```

 > [!Warning]
 > Avoid using custom field keys unless you have a clear understanding of them.
 The `key` is generated automatically when you use the `register_extended_field_group` function.
-It can be useful when migrating to this package and wanting to retain the same field keys.

 ### `withSettings`